mrmans0n/compose-rules/docs/rules.md

 ### State should be remembered in composables

-Be careful when using `mutableStateOf` (or any of the other state builders) to make sure that you `remember` the instance.
+Be careful when using `mutableStateOf` (or any of the other `State<T>` builders) to make sure that you `remember` the instance.
 If you don't `remember` the state instance, a new state instance will be created when the function is recomposed.

 !!! info ""